albinlonnfalt/AI-Assistant-Alignment-and-Evaluation/synthetic_data_generator/README.md

 ## Analyzing Generated Data

 In the notebook `analyse_generated_data.ipynb`, you can analyze the generated data to find overrepresented tokens, and examine the distribution and variety in the data.
-Detailed descriptions of the methods are provided in the notebook.
+Detailed descriptions of the methods are provided in the notebook. **Analyzing the synthetic data and iteratively modifying the configurations to improve the quality of the synthetic data is crucial for good alignment and evaluation results.**